 Ratjani and his partners own 15 hotels in New York and New Jersey, including the Comfort Inn off the Gowanus Expressway in Brooklyn’s Sunset Park.
 The vacant lot at 2590 Stillwell Avenue was purchased for $1.9 million in 2007, according to Property Shark.
 The property is conveniently located off the Cropsey Ave/Coney Island exit of the Belt Parkway.
 The area is technically on the border of Gravesend and Bath Beach, though frequently identified as part of Coney Island.
 The closest subway stop is Bay 50th, one stop from Coney’s Stillwell Terminal, on the D line.

 There are currently no hotels in the Coney Island area and it’s been many decades since a new one opened.
-On Stillwell Avenue at Mermaid, the long-shuttered Terminal Hotel across from Stillwell Terminal was constructed between 1907 and 1930, and housed a hotel by 1930 and perhaps as early as 1915 when the subway station opened.
+On Stillwell Avenue at Mermaid, the long-shuttered Terminal Hotel across from Stillwell Terminal was constructed in 1904 and housed a hotel by 1930 and perhaps as early as 1915 when the subway station opened.
 In the 1940s, it had a popular grill with live music, but by the 1960s and ’70s had deteriorated into a flophouse and was condemned.

 In 1927, the Half-Moon Hotel opened on the Boardwalk at 29th Street and was managed by the American Hotels Corporation and financed by prominent members of the Coney Island Chamber of Commerce.
 “The Great Depression killed the Chamber’s dream of greatness and the hotel sat exiled at the West End until the beginning of WW II when it was transformed into a naval hospital,” according to the Coney Island History Project.
 It later became a geriatric center before being demolished in 1996.